Pünderich: 16th to 18th century

 In the 16th and 17th centuries, Pünderich townsmen were said to be among the wealthiest on the Moselle.
 According to the 1652 taxation roll, Pünderich had 56 winepressing centres, which said a good deal about the state of winegrowing in the municipality.

 In the Thirty Years' War, Pünderich had to fight Spaniards (1625) and Swedes (1632).
 In the 20th century, small finds from this time were unearthed.
 Pünderich did not suffer as badly from the Plague, which first appeared in the village in 1597, as some other places.
 The “Black Death” is estimated to have claimed 25 million lives, or roughly one third of Europe's population.
 It wiped out whole villages and great swathes of land and had a profound effect on mediaeval people's view of the world, and on economic life.
 The high point in the Plague's ravages in Briedel/Pünderich came between June/July 1635 and late August 1636.
 Pünderich lost only 5.3% of its population.
 The losses were far worse in some nearby places (Briedel 26%; Zell 27.3%; Kaimt 36.2%; Alf 36.6%; Bremm 55%; Ediger 44.2%).
 The Plague wrought particular havoc in the Cochemer Krampen, a 24-kilometre-long stretch of the Moselle made up of many winding bows beginning downstream of Pünderich at Bremm, and running downstream from there to just beyond Cochem.

 There was also another loss during the French occupation later in the same century: during the war, the French razed the wall girding the village, as they did with all fortifications along the Moselle between 1683 and 1685, so that now only parts of it can be made out.
 It had stood for almost three centuries.

-The French also forced the locals to supply building materials, livestock and their labour in the years from 1687 to 1692 so that the French could built their fort, Mont Royal.
+The French also forced the locals to supply building materials, livestock and their labour in the years from 1687 to 1692 so that the French could build their fort, Mont Royal.
 Up to 8,000 workers were forced into this.
 The fort could house 22,000 soldiers and 3,000 horses.
 The French only withdrew after the Treaty of Ryswick (Rijswijk) had been signed in 1697, ending the Nine Years' War (known in Germany as the Pfälzischer Erbfolgekrieg, or War of the Palatine Succession).
 All together, Pünderichers had had to put up with almost 80 years of occupation in the 17th century.

 The year 1784 wrought catastrophe throughout Europe, and brought the river Moselle its greatest ever flood.
 On 9 February 1784, Pünderich's lower village was particularly gravely stricken.
 After the frightful ice flows from 24 to 26 February, the Moselle's waters rose until on 29 February, the flood reached the high water mark set in the 1740 flood, eventually exceeding it by three Schuh (roughly a metre).
 The flood also deposited sediments in many places, causing lasting problems.